mousebird-consulting-inc/WhirlyGlobe/tutorial/aeris_weather.md

 ![Xcode HelloEarth]({{ site.baseurl }}/images/tutorial/aeris_weather_1.png)

-If you haven't got one here is a suitable [ViewController.m]({{ site.baseurl }}/tutorial/code/ViewController_aeris_weather.m) file to start with.
+If you haven't got one here is a suitable ViewController file to start with (for [Objective-C]({{ site.baseurl }}/tutorial/code/ViewController_aeris_weather.m) or [Swift]({{ site.baseurl }}/tutorial/code/ViewController_aeris_weather.swift)).
 This version is from the previous tutorial for a [remote image layer](remote_image_layer.html).

 ## Setup the Aeris layer

-Let's get started by adding five member variables to the ViewController implementation block.
+Let's get started by adding five member variables to the ViewController class.
+Add them to the implementation block in Objective C, or to the class properties in Swift.
 We'll explain what these do later.

-{% highlight objc %}
+{% multiple_code %} {% highlight objc %}
 @implementation ViewController
 {
     MaplyBaseViewController *theViewC;